xianbaoqian/i18n-agent-action/README.md

 [![GitHub Super-Linter](https://github.com/actions/hello-world-docker-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/actions/hello-world-docker-action/actions/workflows/ci.yml/badge.svg)

-## Why
-It was discussed on KCD 2025 BeiJing, Community Over Code 2025 China and we finally dicede to make an agent to handle i18n works for community.
-As for me, I can't parallel in https://github.com/sustainable-computing-io/kepler-doc/issues/175 and Community Over Code 2025's session.

 ## UX todo
-- [ ] document this repo itself and publish on github
 - [ ] self i18n works as living demo and test base with dryRun
 - [ ] dryRun option
 - [ ] report as how many docs, tokens been used